TacticalMetaphysics/LiSE/README.md

 doing".
 Everything your character in a life simulator can do should be represented somehow, but mostly in non-interactive form.
-This frees the player to attend to the high-level tasks of "living" in the game world--which, in concrete terms, boils down to time and resource management.
+This frees the player to attend to the high-level tasks of "living" in the game world--which, in concrete terms, boil down to time and resource management.

 Existing games that LiSE seeks to imitate include: